Medieval stained glass: Silver stain

 Producing a strong clear yellow could be difficult in early stained glass as it relied upon the careful control of furnace conditions in order to create the appropriate reducing or oxidising environment.
-The introduction of silver stain in the early 14th century not only provided a solution to this difficulty, but also allowed greater flexibility in the way in which colour could be used.
+The introduction of silver stain in the early 14th century not only provided a solution to this difficulty, but also allowed greater flexibility in the way in which color could be used.
 The first datable example of the use of silver stain is in the parish church of Le Mesnil-Villeman, Manche, France (1313).
 Silver stain was a combination of silver nitrate or silver sulphide blended with pipe clay and applied to (usually) clear glass.
 This technique enabled a more flexible approach to glass painting, allowing, for example, the hair of a figure to be painted on the same piece of glass as the head.
 It was also used to highlight details of canopywork or grisaille, and later it was added to the surface of coloured glass, to create a wider variety of glass hues.